 Let’s say that you are new at your job or new in school.

 At lunch, you end up next to a co-worker or classmate.
 For the sake of the example, let’s say the other person is really nervous and doesn’t say much at all – so you have to lead the conversation.

--You: Hi, I’m David!
+-You: Hi, I’m Viktor!

 -Stranger: Hi, I’m Josh!

 Initiating a conversation should be as simple as possible.
 Nothing fancy here.

 -Where are you from?

 When you come across people who are not super-social, you will probably have to fire off a couple of questions before you can expect to get them into the conversation.
 They need to get warmed up.

 -I think I’m starting to get my head around this town now.
 Hey, do you know some library or some good place to study in this city?